-.LINK chain-number, store-address, chain-address

-chain-number = a positive integer expression that associates the link with others having the same number.

-chain-address = an optional integer expression giving the address of this entry in the chain.
+FORMAT .LINK chain-number,store-address,chain-address chain-number = a positive integer expression that associates the link with others having the same number. store-address = a symbol giving the store address for this entry in the chain. chain-address = an optional integer expression giving the address of this entry in the chain.
 If you omit the chain-address, MACRO generates a 0 and LINK uses the store-address as the chain-address.

-Generates static chains at load time.
+FUNCTION Generates static chains at load time.
 MACRO generates a REL Block Type 12.
 (See the LINK Reference Manual for a full discussion of LINK's handling of these chains.)

-See the LINK Reference Manual (REL Block Type 12) for extensive examples of using .LINK and .LNKEND.
+EXAMPLES See the LINK Reference Manual (REL Block Type 12) for extensive examples of using .LINK and .LNKEND.
 RELATED PSEUDO-OPS .LNKEND

-Chain-number not absolute (A error).
+COMMON Chain-number not absolute (A error).
+ERRORS